3-4 lbs bone-in chicken (use a whole chicken or just breasts and thighs)

 Remove the cheesecloth with its contents and discard.

-Use a slotted spoon to remove the bits of bone and skin.
+Use a slotted spoon to remove the bits of bone and skin from the pot.
 Or strain stock through a fine mesh strainer and return the clear stock to the pot.
 Straining is the easiest and fastest way to do this.
 Place your receiving bowl in the sink with the strainer sitting on top to avoid making a mess.

 Add the carrots, celery, and onion.
-Sprinkle in thyme and the pinch of cloves if you did not have whole cloves.
-Add salt.
+Sprinkle in thyme and the pinch of ground cloves if you did not have whole cloves.
+Add salt to taste.
 Start with just a teaspoon.
-You can always add more when adjusting the flavor after the simmer.
+You can always add more when adjusting the flavor after it simmers a little more.

 When the chicken is cool enough to handle, separate the meat from the bones and skin.
 Shred or chop meat into bite sized pieces and return to the soup.